-Away from the resorts, there are a few pockets of smaller budget-friendly guesthouses.
-And if you’re the explorer type, you can find some very nice things to check out on the island.
+If you’re the explorer type, you can also find a few nice things to check out on the island.
 Since there isn’t any public transportation it’s a good idea to rent a motorbike, which typically costs around 300 Baht per day.

-I loved visiting the Klong Chao waterfall.
-It was dominated by Russian package tourists at midday when I first visited, but around sunset there was barely anyone there.
-The waters are excellent for swimming and are also excellent if you enjoy some attention; if you stay still for just a moment lots of little fish will give you a free pedicure.
+At midday, the Klong Chao waterfall was dominated by Russian package tourists.
+But around sunset, there was barely anyone there, and I loved it.
+The waters are cool and excellent for a swim.
+They are also excellent if you enjoy some attention; if you stay still for just a moment lots of little fish will give you a free pedicure.

 I must also say that the snorkeling and scuba diving around the island is terrific.
 After some highly disappointing dives a few days earlier in Cambodia, I had a fantastic time seeing all the underwater wonders here.
 I mainly went for some dives around Koh Rang, a small protected island off Koh Kood, and found there a wondrous witches’ cauldron of batfish, wrasses, barracuda, and parrotfish.
 I ended one dive with schools of hundreds of bright yellow fusiliers swirling all around me.

 Is Koh Kood worth it?

 I suppose I fell in love with Koh Kood, then fell out of love, but then mostly warmed up to it again until I settled somewhere in the middle.
-Do I recommend Koh Kood (a.k.a.
-Koh Kut)?
-Actually, I do.
-If you’re looking for a lazy tropical holiday.
+I do in fact recommend Koh Kood (a.k.a.
+Koh Kut) if you’re looking for a lazy tropical holiday.
 It’s also a fantastic place to be based if you’re a family or a couple wanting to get away from the madness elsewhere in Thailand.

 I’ve read that Koh Kood once used to be 100% focused on package tourism, which changed in recent years.
 Now the Lonely Planet lists it as one of the top spots in Thailand.
-That doesn’t seem undeserved to me, even though it didn’t quite meet the expectations I had as our ferry approached.
+That doesn’t seem undeserved to me, even though I had imagined it a little differently when our ferry first approached the island.